xolossus/TwitchForceSourceQuality/README.md

 # 🎥 Twitch - Force Source Quality (URL Change Only)

 A userscript for Tampermonkey that automatically forces Twitch streams to open at **Source (highest available)** quality every time you open a stream or switch between streams.
 No longer will you have to open the settings menu every time.
+My version of the script uses the UI from the website and this way it works even when switching in between streams on the sidebar.

 ***